 - For subsystems with HFT=0, like an individual valve:

-- When the mode is low demand, then the diagnostic test interval + the action to go to safe state must be faster than process safety time;
+- When the mode is high demand or continous mode, then the diagnostic test interval + the action to go to safe state must be faster than process safety time;

 - When the mode is high demand, then the diagnostic test interval must be 100x faster than the demand rate.